useflyent/fhttp/README.md

 ```
 (will add the rest later, as i can't connect to [notion](https://www.notion.so/) from my computer)

-## Backwards compatible with net/http
+## Backward compatible with net/http
 Although this library is an extension of `net/http`, it is also meant to be backward compatible.
 Replacing

 ```go